gl2748/hobbes-detroit/src/pages/project/firefly_drones.md

     type: largeMedia
   - textColumns:
       - column: >-
-          Our team’s final task became enhancing the viewer experience.
-To create the capability to design drone shows that would take an audience’s breath away, we developed a visual language, established best practices for pacing, and determined how to effectively use forced perspective.
+          After developing a framework for handling the technical challenges, our team focused on enhancing the viewer experience.
+To create the capability to design drone shows that would take an audience’s breath away, we developed a visual language, established best practices for pacing, determined how to effectively use forced perspective, and more.
     type: textArea
   - bleed: true
     largeMediaFile: 'https://ucarecdn.com/a63773b2-f72e-4f92-9d85-c2bf62a4ebde/'